8 Surprising Foods That Are Positively Packed With Sugar

 Sugar has a deleterious effect on your microbiome, the ecosystem of bacteria living in your body.
-You see, the good guy bacteria in your gut—responsible for a number of life-supporting functions for your health—feed on prebiotics, indigestible fibers from plant-based foods like onions, garlic, bananas, apples, and Jerusalem artichoke.
+You see, the supportive good guy bacteria in your gut feed on prebiotics, indigestible fibers from plant-based foods like onions, garlic, bananas, apples, and Jerusalem artichoke.
 Bad guy bacteria, on the other hand, feed on sugars from the foods you eat.
 The more sugar you consume, the more undesirable bacteria can begin to grow out of control, displacing the beneficial microbes you need to keep you healthy.

 Focusing on an organic, whole food, plant-based diet, rich in nutrients and free from preservatives and added sugars, is the key to keeping your microbes—and your entire body—happy and healthy.
 With a little planning and creativity, you can make nearly any “treat” from scratch, with much less of the unhealthy added sugars and fillers that you don’t want.

-• Take an effective daily probiotic.
-Continually supplying your body with beneficial bacteria will help the good guys stay in the majority, despite any dietary slip-ups.
-Hyperbiotics PRO-15 for adults and PRO-Kids for children are multi-strain probiotic formulas that guarantee delivery of live organisms deep into your gut, where they can get to work warding off the sugar-loving bad guys.
+• Take a high-quality daily probiotic.
+Continually supplying your body with beneficial bacteria will help your good guys stay in the majority, despite any dietary slip-ups.
+Hyperbiotics PRO-15 for adults and PRO-Kids for children are multi-strain probiotic formulas that deliver live organisms deep into your gut, where they can get to work crowding out the sugar-loving bad guys.

 • Support your gut at every turn.
 Living a gut-healthy life is crucial for microbial balance, and can help you weather dietary changes as the seasons turn.
 Staying active, learning to relax, avoiding antibiotics when possible, focusing on prebiotics, and steering clear of microbiome-depleting toxins and antibacterial products can all keep the good guys in the majority.